seb-oss/green/README.md

 npm install git-cz -g
 ```

-To commit, just run `git-cz` in the terminal 😄.
+To commit, just run `git-cz` in the terminal.
 Always try to add reference to an issue in the longer description with # and the issue number.
 Eg `#1337`.

 ### Start Storybook